brandur/sorg/content/drafts/river.md

 ## Try it (#try-it)

-Anyway, [check out River](https://github.com/riverqueue/river) and we'd appreciate it if you helped kick the tires a bit.
-We prioritized getting the API as polished as we could (we're _really_ trying to avoid a `v2`), but are still doing a lot of active development as we refactor internals and nicen things up.
+Anyway, [check out River](https://riverqueue.com/) (see also the [GitHub repo](https://github.com/riverqueue/river) and [docs](https://riverqueue.com/docs)) and we'd appreciate it if you helped kick the tires a bit.
+We prioritized getting the API as polished as we could (we're _really_ trying to avoid a `/v2`), but are still doing a lot of active development as we refactor internals, optimize, and generally nicen things up.